 I Paid My Donation, Now I Can't Go! *sad face* Can I Get a Refund?

-No, sorry, ticket sales are final.
+No, sorry, reservations are final.
 This is pretty standard operating procedure for any concert "venue."
-Now I know we’re not Tupelo Music Hall, Meadowbrook, or Xfinity Center, but the amazing musicians who come, some from very long distances, deserve to be paid.
+Now I know we’re not Tupelo Music Hall, Meadowbrook, or Xfinity Center, I'm not even really a "venue" but the amazing musicians who come, some from very long distances, deserve to be paid.
 We save seat for you, the artist shows up, they should be paid.
 I base the suggested donation prices on what my commitment to the artist is.
 Most artists are playing for whatever I can collect.
 If you reserve a seat and cancel at the last minute expecting a refund, that's a seat I have little chance of filling before the show. and then the artist loses out.
 I try to keep the shows affordable (usually between $20-$30).
 I only want to have to "sell" the seats once, not over and over again.
 It’s very important to me to pay the artist!
 BUT, if/when a show sells out, I will start a waiting list in case someone finds they need to re-sell their ticket.
 If in the unfortunate event you find you can’t make a show you are more than welcome to re-sell your ticket on your own, but we won’t be able to post it to this Website or to our Facebook group until a show is completely sold out.
 Of course, if BHC has to cancel a show for any reason you will receive a full refund!

 What Are the Acceptable Forms of Payment?

 The show description on the website will say where the show is by its "venue" name and town.
+So, IYKYK.
 You'll get an immediate confirmation email when you reserve a seat, and you'll also get an email a few days before the show with the exact address.
 I wait until closer to the show to send it out so it's close to the top of your emails and you'll hopefully be able to find it easily.

 The Show I'm Going to is an Outdoor Show.
 What Happens if it Rains?